OCA/sale-workflow/sale_merge_draft_invoice/README.rst

 Users assigned to the group 'Change sale to invoice merge proposal' have the possibility to activate or deactivate this option at the moment of invoicing.

+If you also need to group on fields other than partner and currency, the OCA module sale_invoice_group_method allows you to specify alternative grouping methods and is fully compatible with this module.

 Configuration
 =============